 In designing the curriculum teachers and learners are using a prime learning challenge, expressed as a question, as the starting point.
-Using the information gained from pre- learning tasks, the new National Curriculum and the school's context a series of subsidiary challenges are then planned.
+Using the information gained from the retrieval of children’s knowledge from previous experiences in school; any pre- learning tasks; the National Curriculum and the school's local context and environment, a series of subsidiary challenges are then planned.
 Each subsidiary learning challenge is also expressed as a question.
 The subsidiary learning challenge is normally expected to last for one week but this does not need to be the case.
 The final subsidiary learning challenge is handed over for learners to reflect on their learning.
 The idea is that learners present their learning back to the rest of the class or another appropriate audience -making the most of their oracy and ICT skills to do so.

 The 'Learning Challenge' approach to the curriculum which we follow at Hill View Primary means that wherever possible, we group our subjects around a prime learning challenge.
 The challenges we choose depend on three factors: